ankraft/ACME-oneM2M-CSE/docs/ACMEScript.md

 print ${greeting}
 ```

-Variables and macros can be nested and are evaluated from the inside out:
+Variables, macros, and procedures can be nested and are evaluated from the inside out:

 ```text
 set variable greeting